 Managed Trusted Internet Protocol Services (MTIPS): Services under GSA's Enterprise Infrastructure Solutions (EIS) contract vehicle that provide TIC solutions to government clients as a managed security service.
-It is of note that the EIS contract is replacing the GSA Networx contract vehicle that is set to close out by FY 2023.
+It is of note that the EIS contract is replacing the GSA Networx contract vehicle that is set to expire in Fiscal Year (FY) 2023.

-Management Entity (MGMT): A notional concept of an entity that oversees and controls the protections for data.
-The entity can be an organization, network device, tool, function or application.
-The entity can control the collection, processing, analysis and display of information collected from the policy enforcement points, and it allows IT professionals to control devices on the network.
+Management Entity (MGMT): A notional concept of an entity that oversees and controls security capabilities.
+The entity can be an organization, network device, tool, service, or application.
+The entity can control the collection, processing, analysis, and display of information collected from the policy enforcement (PEPs), and it allows IT professionals to control devices on the network.